Dorfultariant/SE_Courses/readme.md

 - User Interfaces and Usability: The objective of this course was to emphasize the importance of UI design and usability for a better user experience.
 Simple applications were written in Dart using the Flutter framework.
 The course project involved designing an application in teams, creating specifications, identifying target user groups, and estimating userbase, along with UI design prototypes using Figma.

+- Introduction to DevOps: Course about a development, test, deploy pipeline for Web Application which is run in Microsoft Azure.
+The idea was to fix existing development process, where features would need to be manually tested and deployed, to work automatically.
+Essentially how the pipeline works is that when new feature is merged to main branch, the pipeline runs tests and upon successful completion containerizes the application and deploys it to Microsoft Azure where the application is accessible through web browser with new added feature.
+The application is rather simple as the main thought was to introduce how pipelines are configured and how apps can be deployed.

 ## Computer Science